-7.1.
-Helpdesk
+7.1 Helpdesk

 Helpdesk support is available for questions regarding user registration and online submission of applications.
 Queries submitted via email will be answered within 1 business day.
 Helpdesk staff are not in a position to answer questions regarding the scope and focus of applications.
-Before contacting the helpdesk, please refer to the Instructions for Applicants document (posted on November 16, 2020), which provides a step-by-step guide to using CARS.
+Before contacting the helpdesk, please refer to the Instructions for Applicants document, which provides a step-by-step guide to using CARS.

 Hours of operation: Monday through Friday, 8 AM to 6 PM central time

 Tel: 866-941-7146

 Email: Help@CPRITGrants.org

-7.2.
-Program Questions
+7.2 Program Questions